Why Do SUVs Have Spoilers?

 Is there a reason why many SUVs have spoilers and other cars don't?
 Are they useful and worth the price?
 Here's a simple guide.

 You have probably seen spoilers before on countless cars, especially sports cars.
-But, if you’ve noticed them on SUVs, you might have been a bit astonished.
+But, if you’ve noticed them on SUVs, you might have been a little astonished.
 Why would an SUV have spoilers?

 You might think putting a spoiler on an SUV is a bit excessive.
 After all, unlike a sports car, it will not go very fast.
 But spoilers are there to improve aerodynamics, not increase speed.

 Rear spoilers on SUVs enhance fuel efficiency rather than provide downward force as they do for sports cars.
-A spoiler on an SUV makes the vehicle more streamlined, which results in less drag and improved gas mileage.
+A spoiler on an SUV makes the vehicle more streamlined, which results in less drag and improved fuel consumption.

 In this guide, I will explain why SUVs have spoilers, but you may wonder what they are and how they enhance gas mileage.